 - Ring: Not necessary, but if you do, go either delicate or statement.
 Thin bands, diamonds, or heirloom rings are fine, and everyone should have one cocktail ring to wear to events or dress up your jeans.
 Stick to ring and/or middle fingers only.

-- Scarf: Scarves are great way to add color and visual interest to a sophisticated outfit, particularly if it is a solid or monochromatic in color.
-Again, cotton, silk and wool are your best options.
+- Scarf: Scarves are a great way to add color and visual interest to a sophisticated outfit.
+Particularly if the scarf is bright or with an interesting pattern, again, cotton, silk, and wool are the best fabric options.
 Try multiple colors and fabrics, with light silk or cotton for spring and thicker wool ones for winter.
 Florals, paisleys, stripes, and solids are great options.
 If you need more outfit inspiration make sure to check out: Ways to Wear a Scarf & How to Tie a Scarf: The Definitive Guide.

 You Don’t Need a Lot of Money to Dress Classy